Lee Jae Myung: Feminism

 Some media outlets, such as the New York Times, have characterized Lee Jae Myung as being hostile to feminism.
 On 8 November 2021, Lee distributed an article to participants of the National Election Commission stating, "If Lee Jae Myung differentiates himself from the Moon Jae-in government's feminist-first policy, he can gain support from young men".
 On 10 November, Lee shared a post written by a supporter on DC Inside on his Facebook page, which read, "Candidate Lee Jae Myung, please stop the 'feminism of madness' (of the Moon Jae-In government).
 If you promise to do so, I will vote [for you] with great pleasure".

 Progressive politician Sim Sang-jung criticized Lee Jae Myung as a clear "anti-feminist".
 Ahn Cheol-soo, a centre-right conservative liberal, also criticized Lee Jae Myung's pledge on gender as "misogyny".

 Lee Jae Myung created a subsidy for teens to purchase period products in 2016 and advocated for allowing medical insurance to be used to cover the cost of abortion and other contraceptive procedures.
 In this regard, it received positive reviews from feminists.
 Time magazine described Lee's women policy as "progressive".
 He strongly opposes the "abolition of the Ministry of Gender Equality and Family" supported by the right-wing conservative camp.

 Lee criticized Yoon Suk-Yeol's claim that structural gender inequality and misogyny do not exist in modern South Korean society and insisted on resolving structural gender discrimination.
 Lee has also called for a public apology for Yoon Suk-Yeol's comments that women are no longer discriminated against.

 During his presidential campaign in 2022, Lee Jae Myung pledged to strengthen the punishment for sex crimes and expand government support for single-person female households.
 He also pledged to introduce a sexist workplace report and supervision system to prevent gender discrimination in the workplace.
 Concerning women's health, he pledged to increase government subsidy of sanitary pads and promote free HPV vaccines to prevent cervical cancer, as well as changing the name of the "Department of Obsterics and Gynecology" to the "Department of Women's Health Medicine".

 Immigrant rights

-Lee is a pro-immigrant rights politician.
-Lee criticizes conservatives' immigration policies for focusing on securing simple labor and is actively interested in the human rights of foreign workers.
+Lee is a proponent of immigrant rights, emphasizing the need to improve the treatment of foreign workers and advocating for a human-rights-focused approach over a solely labor-centric immigration policy.
+However, he is also conservative on the excessive inflow of the immigrant workers.
+He pointed out that using foreign workers with low wages will do harm for domestic workers, so that companies should hire more domestic workers with proper wages rather than hiring foreigners with low wages.
+Under his presidency, foreign immigrant work visas decreased by 40%, and he instructed to review the system that allows autonomous visa issuance for local government.
+His government is also pushing for strengthening the Refugee Act, which would ban the denied asylum seeker’s re-application.